dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  Half of the American people have never read a newspaper.
-Half never voted for President.
-One hopes it is the same half.
+  The purpose of Compulsory Education is to deprive the common people of their commonsense.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dino-claw/dino-claw)
 ## 🌟 Experiences (977 days)